oVirt/ovirt-site/source/uncategorized/database-upgrade-procedure.html.md

 To avoid high number of upgrade script files we can squash each version files to a single file after it is published.
 Since upgrade scripts contains both schema and data changes, this issue is open for suggestion and will be implemented in future.

+### Temporary Functions in Upgrade scripts

+Temporary functions in upgrade scripts should be renamed __temp_<name> This is in order to distinguish them from real persistent functions and preventing the chance to drop such a function by mistake in an upgrade script.

 ## Where are upgrade scripts located ?

 All changes should be located under the upgrade/ directory